deepshiksharma/eye-tracking-ccs/README.md

 `basic_eye_tracking.py` demonstrates the barebones required for an eye-tracking recording.

-The approach I used to precisely mark events during the recording is demonstrated in `eye_tracking_w_segments.py`:
+`eye_tracking_w_segments.py` demonstrates the approach I used to precisely mark events during the experiment:
 ```py
 gaze_data = []
 stimulus_present = False